Private yoga online and face to face

-Teen yoga & mindfulness: taught in schools, health centres and privately to teens.
+Taught in schools, health centres and privately to teens.
 A lot of young people have problems with their mental health because they simply don’t know how to cope.
 Yoga provides powerful ways of dealing with stress in their personal, family and social lives by teaching them simple techniques to reduce tension and increase calm in all situations.
 This is transformative as it empowers them to engage more fully in their personal lives, school and society.

 Yoga for pregnancy can provide expectant mothers with the tools to equip them mentally, physically and emotionally through their journey.

 Pregnancy courses are structured to draw upon the yoga traditions/elements and support the needs of those during this time.